subhajitbn/CogWear/README.md

 # CogWear

+1) Check out the CogWear repository
-1) Download the pilot and survey gamification data from https://physionet.org/
+2) Download the pilot and survey gamification data from https://physionet.org/
-2) Placed pilot.zip and survey_gamification.zip in the CogWear repository
+2) Place pilot.zip and survey_gamification.zip in the CogWear repository
 3) Building an image...
 ```
 docker build -t cogwear .